AcharyaBhattS/CRUD_in_Django_Psql_for_twoTables/README.md

 Rename models_new.py to models.py
 And save it to under myApp.

 ### 7. Migration:
-py manage.py makemigrations
+i.   py manage.py makemigrations

-py manage.py sqlmigrate myApp 0001
+ii.  py manage.py sqlmigrate myApp 0001

-py manage.py migrate
+iii. py manage.py migrate

 ### 8. Edit the Settings, URLs and Views in Django